 Occasionally, the admission fee will be larger, typically because of a special fundraiser.
 For example, the Versailles caserne charges 10€, with a little of that amount going to the firehouse and the rest to a fund for children of firefighters killed in the line of duty.

-Champagne by the glass or bottle, beer, and non-alcoholic drinks as well as food are available for purchase at most of the party.
-But dancing is the main activity, with plenty of lively music, flashing disco lights, and other special effects, and huge plastic balls to toss in the air.
+Champagne by the glass or bottle, beer, and non-alcoholic drinks as well as food are available for purchase at most of the parties.
+But dancing is the main activity, with plenty of lively music, flashing disco lights, and other special effects, and (where space allows) huge plastic balls to toss in the air.

 Since these are Bastille Day celebrations, expect to join in periodic rousing renditions of "La Marseillaise."